 Smallcase investments give direct control over the holdings.
 The shares are held directly in the investor’s demat account, and the dividends are transferred to the bank account.
 Also, in case a particular stock isn’t performing well, the investor can sell those shares and continue to hold the remaining part of the smallcase.

-On the other hand, investing in mutual funds will allot the investor units of the fund and not the separate stocks in which it invests.
+On the other hand, investing in mutual funds allows the investor units of the fund and not the separate stocks in which it invests.
 As a result, the investor cannot make adjustments to their investment portfolio.
-Furthermore, the calculation of returns are on the basis of the value of the mutual fund units.
+Furthermore, returns are calculated based on the value of the mutual fund units.

 7. Return Volatility